WatchWC2026

-In Nigeria, the 2026 FIFA World Cup is available on SuperSport (DStv), Showmax and StarTimes.
+In Nigeria, the 2026 FIFA World Cup is available on SuperSport (DStv) and StarTimes.
 No free streaming option is currently available, so a subscription is required.
-Using a VPN to access BBC iPlayer or SBS On Demand unlocks all 104 matches free from anywhere.
+Using a VPN to access SBS On Demand, which carries all 104 matches free, unlocks the full tournament from anywhere.

 Nigeria's Super Eagles are one of Africa's most decorated national teams, having appeared at six World Cups and reaching the Round of 16 three times.
 Despite not qualifying for 2022, Nigerian fans remain among the most passionate on the continent and SuperSport remains their primary viewing option for all 104 matches in 2026.